Karma in Hinduism: Free will limited by karma

+The doctrine of karma explains that while prarabdha karma shapes current life, we still have the free will to make choices in the present.
+These choices create agami karma (karma that affects our future).
+The present situation is influenced by the personal choices made through past actions, and the free will to make choices in the present shapes our future.

+According to Swami Mukundananda's interpretation of Bhagavad Gita, Chapter 18, verse 63:

+Karma is not the only factor for fate, and therefore, the Hindu concept of fate is not deterministic or fatalistic.
+Along with an individual's actions, gods, personalized time, death, or nature can influence fate.

 Mitigation of bad karma

 According to a theistic view, the effects of one's bad karma may be mitigated.
 Examples of how bad karma can be mitigated include the following virtue, or living virtuously; performing good deeds, such as helping others; yoga, or worshiping God to receive grace; and conducting pilgrimages to sacred places, such as or to get the grace of God.
 In another example, Ganesha can unweave his devotees from their karma, simplifying and purifying their lives, but this only happens after they have established a personal relationship with Him.

 Upanishads

 Shvetashvatara Upanishad 7 and 12 aver that the doer of the deeds wanders about and obtains rebirth according to his deeds but postulates an omnipotent creator, i.e., Isvara and the doctrine of grace.
 Isvara is the great refuge of all and a person attains immortality when blessed by Isvara or at Isvara's pleasure.

 A person can be free from sorrow through the grace of Isvara.
 Therefore, the Shvetashvatara Upanishad postulates a supreme Being whose grace to devotees provides a way of escape from the law of karma.

 As Adi Sankara stated in his commentary on Shvetashvatara Upanishad VI:4, "If we dedicate all our works to Ishvara, we will not be subject to the law of karma."